Why this the BEST Organic Chemistry note

 I know this is a bit confusing.
 Please have a look at the examples below, I strongly believe they will clear things up!
 Also please refer to the Alkyl radical table above.

-Isomers are simply organic compounds with same molecular formula but different structural formulas.
+Isomers are simply organic compounds with the same molecular formula but different structural formulas.

 To simply put isomers are different structural variations of the same organic compound.